 For all Tokyo’s insistence that its intentions are entirely peaceful, its neighbours may see its largest military build-up since World War II as a threat.
 Beijing has already voiced its displeasure at the new NSS, focusing particularly on its characterization of China as ‘an unprecedented strategic challenge’.
 North Korea and Russia have accused Japan of increasing security risks in the region with its new policies.

-Rather than succeed at deterring invasion, Japan’s new policies and particularly its new budget could cause more international aggression.
+Rather than succeed at deterring invasion, Japan’s new policies and, particularly, its new budget could cause more international aggression.
 An invasion or attack by one of these actors could be blamed on the development of the SDF.

 My realist perception is that both of these scenarios will naturally occur from adopting these documents.
 As the classic problem persists, attempts to deter aggression are seen as acts of aggression.
 Japan’s new capabilities will hopefully discourage invasion because of its improved ability to retaliate.
 Counterstrike capabilities are predicted to achieve deterrence.
 However, these decisions will be considered aggressive moves by Japan’s enemies.
 Therefore, these nations could be more inclined to use force against Japan.